 The scholarships require a high level of literacy and scholastic achievement, success in sports, strong qualities of leadership and character, and evidence of public service.
 (Information from the UBC Library)

-We are thrilled that there have been three Arts One Rhodes Scholarship Recipients:
+We are thrilled that there have been four Arts One Rhodes Scholarship Recipients:

 - 2003 Winner Yaa-Hemaa Obiri-Yeboah was in Arts One 1999/2000, GrpB LB1.
 She attended St. John’s College.